1. Jainism was founded by__________.

 Explanation: Early Magadhan kings supported both Jainism and Buddhism.

-77. Chandragupta Maurya spent his last days as a Jain monk at:
+77. Chandragupta Maurya spent his last days as a Jain monk at__________.

 A) Ujjain